devtank-ltd/osm_firmware_v2/docs/config_gui_manual.md

 -   To change the uplink, enter a number into the entry bar and press enter.
 This will affect how often the sensor sends a report.

--   If you want to turn off many measurements, you might find it easier to select the checkbox on the row of the measurement, this will bring up the button “Set interval to 0” and will apply to all the measurements you check.
+-   To turn off multiple measurements, select the checkbox on the row of the measurement, this will bring up the button “Set interval to 0” and will apply to all the measurements you check.

--   If you want to see the last value of a measurement, similarly to the last point, you select all the checkboxes of the measurements that you want to see, then press "Get Value".
+-   If you want to see the last value of a measurement,select all the checkboxes of the measurements that you want to see, then press "Get Value".

 LoRaWan Configuration
 ---------------------